Sand in the Ink Logo

 '…she had not thought of marrying him, for he was neither a Christian nor a teetotaler […] [Captain Phil] cared more for wrestling, cricketing, and hunting, than for all the books that were ever written'

-As the tin trade slumps, her fiancé loses his job and migrates overseas like so many men for work.
-Hearing nothing from him, Norah fights through the bitter winter months.
+Nonetheless Hocking realised the realities for women at the time and that marriage was too often the result of circumstances rather than choice.
+Many women were expected to put their dreams and desires aside for the greater good of the family.
+As the tin trade slumps, Norah's fiancé loses his job and migrates overseas like so many men for work.
+Hearing nothing from him, Norah remains faithful to the promise she made to him and fights through the bitter winter months.
 She sacrifices her health and standing to harvest turnips for the sake of her family.

 THINKERS AND DREAMERS

-Norah and her sister Flipsy are complex, intelligent and independent young women.
+Norah and her sister Flipsy are complex, intelligent and independent thinkers.
 They trust in their opinions and are not afraid to express their thoughts and ambitions:

 'Poor people have no right to be sensitive.
 That is a luxury reserved for the rich? […] But enough.
 I shall wait until I am twenty-one before I am married; and I shall work at the mine'

 The title may be Norah Lang, but Flipsy is the star of this story.
 Her health issues make her reliant on others for her physical care but nothing else.
-Hocking's own experiences with her health did not dampen her creative ambitions.
-It is refreshing to hear Flipsy's fearless confrontation of ableist prejudices and assumptions.
+Hocking's own experiences with her health fueled rather than dampened her creative ambitions.
+It is refreshing to hear Flipsy's fearless confrontation of ableist prejudices and assumptions, something that no doubt was part of Hocking's daily experience.

 Flipsy has a will and a voice that is all her own.
 Her wit, humour and spirit dispel any ignorance about Flipsy’s capabilities.
 She is not afraid to expose the ridiculousness of gender imbalances.
-Instead of being a saint, Flipsy forges a successful career and family life.
+Instead of being a saint, Flipsy is a fully-formed human being with talent, dreams and fears.
+She can be kind, funny and charming, or she can be impatient, harsh and self-critical.
+Yet she has the greatest growth of anyone in the book, forging a successful writing career and family life.
 Both guarantee her lasting independence and liberty from the constraints of social judgement.

 FINAL THOUGHTS